Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-[Coming Soon] Get what data Red has about you.
+[Coming Soon] Get what data Blue has about you.

 .. _core-command-mydata-ownermanagement: